-An example of a Freehold Enfranchisement decision for a Poplar property is 12, 14 & 16 Hull Close in May 2010. the Tribunal determined that the premium payable for the acquisition of the freehold to the subject premises was the sum of £18,300 This case affected 3 flats.
-The unexpired lease term was 101.61 years.
+An example of a Freehold Enfranchisement case for a Poplar premises is 12, 14 & 16 Hull Close in May 2010. the Tribunal determined that the premium payable for the acquisition of the freehold to the subject premises was the sum of £18,300 This case was in relation to 3 flats.
+The unexpired term as at the valuation date was 101.61 years.

 I am due to assess quotes for conveyancing in Poplar from three solicitor and appoint one.
 Am I right to instruct them to sit tight until I I have an offer accepted on a apartment.

 You should only request your conveyancing practitioner to commence work and submit searches after the offer has been accepted on the property particularly as Poplar conveyancing searches are costly.